The Pit Project

 Rests atop a pyramid-like stone structure.

-- Aesthetic and magical influences: Rooted in atavistic, animistic beliefs, echoing the Bronze Age UR-paganism.
+• Aesthetic and magical influences are rooted in atavistic, animistic beliefs, echoing the Bronze Age UR-paganism.